 However, the biggest winners from the Bill may well be large plaintiff law firms, particularly those with branches in Victoria.
 Victoria is poised to become the Australian class action forum of choice by offering plaintiffs the greatest financial return.
 This may pressure other jurisdictions to follow suit and pass similar legislation — as was recommended by the ALRC and VLRC — to harmonise the approach in Australia7 and, indeed, the caseloads of the courts.
 This could also prompt the Commonwealth Attorney-General to adopt the ALRC's recommendation that the Federal Court be given exclusive jurisdiction over class actions that concern the Corporations Act 2001 (Cth) and the Australian Securities and Investments Commission Act 2001 (Cth).8

 Whether or not Australian corporations, likely defendants of class actions, see an increase in litigation as a result of the Bill is difficult to predict.
-In an already uncertain climate (see our previous Client Alert, December 2019 discussing the High Court's rejection of Common Fund Orders), litigation funders may find themselves in direct competition with plaintiff law firms for class actions.
+In an already uncertain climate, litigation funders may find themselves in direct competition with plaintiff law firms for class actions.
 Litigation funders are currently lobbying that the Bill be amended to extend them the same rights as plaintiff law firms.9 If this fails, litigation funders are looking to step into the role of funding plaintiff law firms to provide their security for costs and working capital and, further, to establish their own law firms to derive contingency fee returns.

 The future of class actions in Australia